Itabaiana

 Itabaiana (/pt-BR/) is a municipality located in the Brazilian state of Sergipe.
-Its population was 96,142 (2020) and its area is 336.685 km2.
+Its population was 103,440 (2022 Census) and its area is 337.348 km2.

 The municipality contains part of the Serra de Itabaiana National Park.

 The city of Itabaiana has a museum of local history and art named the Museu Artístico E Histórico De Itabaiana, Antônio Nogueira.